 Halstead’s proprietary listing system which includes the most complete, fully-vetted and comprehensive data available to agents.

-A proprietary tool, built in conveniently within reSOURCE, to help agents build their own market reports, customized to their clients’ needs.
+A proprietary tool designed to help agents build their own market reports, customized to their clients’ needs.
 This tool can be used to create charts showing market activity and economic data, which can be printed or downloaded and tables are easily exported to Excel.

 Another proprietary tool designed to help agents in the pricing of apartments.
 It is like having access to an appraiser at your fingertips.
 Agents use it for pitch presentations, price reduction conversations and advising buyers on appropriate bids.